Erdeneboldkh/MySQL-beginner-to-advanced/README.md

 # MySQL-beginner-to-advanced
 These exercises helped me gain practical experience and confidence in working with MySQL databases.

--Writing complex SQL queries
+1. Writing complex SQL queries
--Data manipulation and cleaning
+2. Data manipulation and cleaning
--Database design and schema creation
+3. Database design and schema creation
--Using joins, subqueries, and aggregation functions -Handling NULL values and duplicates effectively
+4. Using joins, subqueries, and aggregation functions
+5. Handling NULL values and duplicates effectively